-Teaser to go on Stories of Service front page https://paxcommunity.org/archives/history/pax-stories-of-service/

-For Mike Schaeffer, science was his ministry.
-He applied his physics expertise to ensuring radiation-exposed veterans get fair compensation.
-A lover of languages, Mike found that his work required him to find a common language not only with scientists but also with veterans, military bureaucrats, politicians, and lawyers, in an effort to restore trust in the US government.

 Mike Schaeffer: Ministry of Science

 Based on a February 8 2023 interview with Nellie Ohr

 For over fourteen years (1991-2005) Mike Schaeffer was in charge of the atomic veterans’ registry for the US Department of Defense (DoD).
 He took this job as a scientific person, a health physicist, dealing with radiation.
 He was aware that the job would entail more than just scientific work.
 But little did he know how much of his job would involve the “human element.”
 Mike found himself drafting legislation, parrying challenges from members of Congress, enduring daily negative publicity, and even facing a lawsuit.